Understanding Graceful Routing Engine Switchover

 The system determines whether GRES has been enabled.

-The kernel synchronization process (ksyncd) synchronizes the backup Routing Engine with the master Routing Engine.
+The kernel synchronization process (ksyncd) synchronizes the backup Routing Engine with the primary Routing Engine.

 After ksyncd completes the synchronization, all state information and the forwarding table are updated.